neznajko/web/Django/Childish/README.md

 pass: password123
 ```

-at api/ there is a *pagination*, and ONE CAN SYMPLY POST an
+at api/ there is a *pagination*, and ONE CAN SIMPLY POST an
 order as well, for example in a *json* format with something
 like:
 ```